Tim Pickup: Honours

 Pickup was awarded the Australian Sporting Medal in 2000 for services to Australian sport.

 In August 2006 Pickup was named at in the North Sydney Bears' Team of the Century.

 Pickup was originally named in the Canterbury-Bankstown Bulldogs 70th Anniversary Team in 2004, (named one of the club's 20 greatest players, on the bench-not the starting line-up) but was omitted due to a technicality, when it was revealed he had only played 47 1st grade games and was three games short of the 50 game minimum.

 Pickup was nominated as one of the final four five-eighths/stand-offs for Manly Rugby Union's Team of the Century in 2005.

-Tim was named Halfback and Captain of the Enfield Federals team of the Century in 2019.
+Pickup was named Halfback and Captain of the Enfield Federals team of the Century in 2019.

 Pickup was also named halfback on Roy Slaven and H.G.
-Nelson's 'All-time Mustachioed Rugby League Team' on their nationally syndicated program 'This Sporting Life' on radio station Triple J in 1998.
+Nelson's 'All-time Mustachioed Rugby League Team' on their nationally syndicated show This Sporting Life, broadcast on Triple J radio in 1998.